Ricette di Sicilia

 📦 Storage

-- • Reheat gently in a pan over low heat before serving.
+- • Before serving, gently warm the sauce in a pan over low heat to restore its silky texture and deepen the flavour.

 🍷 Pairing